 - B. Horses entered in the Douglas County Fair & Rodeo must have been previously identified on the horse identification form by the Identification Date of the current year.
-Junior Division Exhibitors are encouraged to ID more than one horse. - Junior Division Exhibitors with a horse that is lame or that has behavior issues may use a substitute horse that has not been identified with written permission of the Douglas County Fair & Rodeo Management.
+Junior Division Exhibitors are encouraged to ID more than one horse, if applicable. - 1.
+Junior Division Exhibitors with a horse that is lame or that has behavior issues may use a substitute horse that has not been identified with written permission of the Douglas County Fair & Rodeo Management.
 Junior Division Exhibitors using a substitute horse will only be eligible for the Showmanship class. - C. Only Junior Division Exhibitors are permitted to ride or school the Identified horse on the Douglas County Fairgrounds. - Anyone not listed as the Junior Division Exhibitor on the entry form must receive prior written permission from Douglas County Fair & Rodeo Management to ride a horse other than their own on the Douglas County Fairgrounds.
 Permission must be granted immediately prior to the riding or schooling. - D. Sharing a project horse by more than one (1) Junior Division Exhibitor is permissible provided that: - 1.
 No more than two (2) siblings share the project horse, and; - 2.
 Siblings must be entered in different age groups or levels or disciplines, and; - 3.
-The management and care of the project horse while on the Douglas County Fairgrounds is shared by the two (2) siblings. - E. A Junior Division Exhibitor who makes any entry changes on show day will be ineligible for any Highpoint Awards for that riding discipline. - F. All Level II members who participate in jumping as one of their activities must pass a competency evaluation.
-This evaluation will be given by a qualified county appointed evaluator at the club level and will be on file with level tests.
-Competency evaluations TBD. - 1.
-Jumping Members will have to show riding abilities at the sitting trot, without stirrups and in jumping position.
-This evaluation will also include work over ground poles, maintaining jumping position through a trotting grid, approach circles and cantering a line, as well as a balanced stop.
+The management and care of the project horse while on the Douglas County Fairgrounds is shared by the two (2) siblings. - 4.
+A horse may be ID'd/shared as a project horse by no more than two unrelated 4-H members, if both provide half of the care and management of the animal.
+One member must be no higher than Level 1. - E. A Junior Division Exhibitor who makes any entry changes on show day will be ineligible for any Highpoint Awards for that riding discipline. - F. To be eligible for Hunter Hack Riders must be leveled at Hunt Seat Level III Jump Option or Hunt Seat Level IV Jump Option.